-Last week we said: 'Squaring both sides of an inequality if both sides are positive/negative leaves the inequality symbol unchanged/reverses the inequality.'
+A couple of weeks ago, we said: 'Squaring both sides of an inequality if both sides are positive/negative leaves the inequality symbol unchanged/reverses the inequality.'

-Indeed, note the square function is increasing for positive values of $x$ and decreasing for negative values of $x$ .
+Indeed, note the square function is increasing for positive values of x and decreasing for negative values of x .